acdreyer/machine-learning/1stAssignment/README.md

 Numerical features were also added, namely count of exclamation marks, question marks and uppercase characters.
 The ridge regression model was found to perform best, with parameters `alpha=5` and `normalize=True`.
 The model is [here](toxiccomments_2ndDraft.ipynb).

+### Final version

+No significant gains could be made in the alloted time going from the 2nd draft to the final version.